Alice Allison Dunnigan: Career

 During her years covering the White House, Dunnigan suffered many of the racial indignities of the time, but also earned a reputation as a hard-hitting reporter.
 She was barred from entering certain establishments to cover President Eisenhower, and had to sit with the servants to cover Senator Taft's funeral.
-When she attended formal White House functions, she was mistaken for the wife of a visiting dignitary; no one could imagine a black woman attending such an event on her own.
+When she attended formal White House functions, she was mistaken for the wife of a visiting dignitary; no one could imagine a Black woman attending such an event on her own.
 During Eisenhower's two administrations, the president resorted first to not calling on her and later to asking for her questions beforehand because she was known to ask such difficult questions, often about race.
 No other member of the press corps was required to submit their questions before a press conference, and Dunnigan refused.
 When Kennedy took office, he welcomed Dunnigan's tough questions and answered them frankly.

 In 1960 Dunnigan left her seat in the press galleries to take a position on Lyndon B. Johnson's campaign for the Democratic nomination.
 John F. Kennedy won the nomination, but chose Johnson as his running mate and named Dunnigan education consultant of the President's Committee on Equal Employment Opportunity.
 She remained with the committee until 1965.
 Between 1966 and 1967 she worked as an information specialist for the Department of Labor and then as an editorial assistant for the President's Council of Youth Opportunity.
 When Richard M. Nixon took over the presidency in 1968, Dunnigan, as well as the rest of the Democratic administration, found themselves on their way out of the White House to make way for Nixon's Republican team.

 After her White House days, Dunnigan returned to writing, this time about herself.
 Her autobiography, A Black Woman's Experience: From Schoolhouse to White House, was published in 1974.
 As its title indicates, the book is an exploration of Dunnigan's life from her childhood in rural Kentucky to her pioneering work both covering the White House and inside it.
 A new annotated edition of her 1974 autobiography was released in February 2015.
-This version is entitled Alone Atop of the Hill: The Autobiography of Alice Dunnigan, Pioneer of the National Black Press.
+This version is entitled Alone Atop the Hill: The Autobiography of Alice Dunnigan, Pioneer of the National Black Press.
 During her retirement she also penned The Fascinating Story of Black Kentuckians in 1982.

 Despite her extensive work in government and politics, Dunnigan was most proud of her work in journalism, and received more than 50 journalism awards.
 She died of ischemic bowel disease on May 6, 1983, in Washington, D.C.
-She was inducted into the Black Journalist Hall of Fame in 1985 two years after her death.